 Figure 7.
 Examples of multilocalizing proteins in the actin filament and focal adhesion proteome.
 The first two examples show common or overrepresented combinations for multilocalizing proteins in the actin filament and focal adhesion proteome while the last shows an example of the underrepresented overlap between this proteome and vesicles.
 PDLIM7 is likely an adapter protein that is involved in the assembly of actin filaments and focal adhesions (shown in U-251 MG cells).
 LIMA1 is another member of the LIM family of proteins and can be found at the actin filaments, focal adhesion sites, plasma membrane and cytoplasm.
-It inhibits actin filament depolymerization and stabilizes filaments via crosslinking of filament bundles (shown in U-2 OS cells). is a vesicle (endosome) associated protein that is involved in the regulation of actin polymerization through interactions with ARP 2/3 (shown in U-2 OS cells).
+It inhibits actin filament depolymerization and stabilizes filaments via crosslinking of filament bundles (shown in U-2 OS cells).
+WASHC3 is a vesicle (endosome)-associated protein that is involved in the regulation of actin polymerization through interactions with ARP 2/3 (shown in U-2 OS cells).

 Expression levels of actin filaments proteins in tissue

-Transcriptome analysis and classification of genes into tissue distribution categories (Figure 8) shows that genes encoding proteins that localize to actin filaments and focal adhesion sites are more likely to be expressed in many tissues, but less likely to be detected in all tissues, compared to all genes presented in the Cell Atlas.
+Transcriptome analysis and classification of genes into tissue distribution categories (Figure 8) shows that genes encoding proteins that localize to actin filaments and focal adhesion sites are more likely to be expressed in many tissues, but less likely to be detected in all tissues, compared to all genes presented in the Subcellular Section.
 Thus, these genes tend to show a somewhat more restricted pattern of tissue expression.

 Relevant links and publications